Ron Williamson: Arrest and conviction

-On December 8, 1982, Debbie "Debbie Sue" Carter, after visiting the Coachlight, an Ada bar Williamson frequently visited, was found raped and murdered.
+On December 8, 1982, Debbie "Debra Sue" Carter, after visiting the Coachlight, an Ada bar Williamson frequently visited, was found raped and murdered.
 Williamson and friend Dennis Fritz were arrested five years later on flimsy testimony.
 In separate trials, both Fritz and then Williamson were found guilty in 1988.
 Williamson received a death sentence, while Fritz was sentenced to life without parole.

 The evidence included expert testimony in hair analysis, which is now regarded as unreliable.
 The expert concluded that 13 of the 17 hairs found at the crime scene were "microscopically consistent" with those of Fritz and Williamson, and alleged that one of them was a "match."
 The defense failed to point out that although the hair samples could have implicated the pair, they equally could have cleared them both.
 Despite his rapidly failing mental health, no motion was made to assess Williamson's competence.

 After their sentencing, a confession by a man named Ricky Jo Simmons came to light.
 Having learned of this while on death row, Williamson became increasingly convinced that Simmons had committed the murder and repeatedly demanded his arrest.
 Simmons was never charged.
 On September 22, 1994, Williamson was only five days away from being executed when the execution was stayed by the court following a habeas corpus petition.
 At the time, Williamson screamed "I'm innocent!
 I'm innocent!
 I'm innocent!" from his cell to protest his impending execution.